falcn-io/falcn/CONTRIBUTING.md

-# Contributing to TypoSentinel
+# Contributing to Falcn

+First off, thanks for taking the time to contribute to Falcn! 🎉

-Thank you for your interest in contributing!
-This guide outlines the process and standards we use to keep the project healthy and maintainable.
+The following is a set of guidelines for contributing to Falcn and its packages. we use to keep the project healthy and maintainable.

 ## Ways to Contribute
 - Bug reports and feature requests via GitHub Issues